dplochcoder/HollowKnight.PurenailCore/MODS.md

 It can be used for spoiler racing formats for search & routing purposes.
 It can also be used as a Plando editor.

+## Knight of Nights

+[KnightOfNights](https://github.com/dplochcoder/HollowKnight.KnightOfNights) contains add-ons for the Holloween 2025 Plando and re-released plando.
+It does things with Revek.

 ## Mimicpocalypse

 [Mimicpocalypse](https://github.com/dplochcoder/HollowKnight.Mimicpocalypse) is a mod for the HK8Y Grub Day plando, which does things with Mimics.